gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Mobs Guide.md

 **1.20.40**
 - Putting Baby Camels and Baby Sniffers in a boat won't eject them when they grow up

+**1.20.60 (Experiment)**
+- Getting a breeze to attack the following mobs: zombie, husk, skeleton, stray, slime, spiders, and cave spiders will cause the mob to be permanently angered at the breeze

 **1.21.0**
 - If a Pillager or Witch attacks a Vindicator, Evoker, or Witches would retaliate against the illager that attacked them